 - Depth: 22-55 meters

-- Experience required: advanced level
+- Experience required: Advanced to expert level

-- Note: difficult scuba diving destination
+- Note: This is a challenging scuba diving destination!

 - Access: Only by boat

-- Visibility: mostly good
+- Visibility: Mostly good

 - Wreck location: Cape Pecen, Cres Island